-Depending on how you intend to use video, for most businesses and organizations, although professional quality is best, you can create compelling and appropriate content that your target demographic will enjoy.
+Although professional quality is best, you can create compelling and appropriate content that your target demographic will enjoy for most businesses and organizations.
 Authenticity can overrank quality in most cases as long as you have clean audio.

 An effective video will allow your audience to emotionally connect with your organization or mission which can drive engagement and ultimately encourage giving.

 And now that you know how simple it is to create a video of your own, it’s time to get started! 🙂